arangodb/docs/3.10/data-modeling-databases-working-with.md

   `1`, which disables replication.
 - `writeConcern`: how many copies of each shard are required to be in sync on the different DB-Servers.
 If there are less then these many copies in the cluster a shard will refuse to write.
-The value of `writeConcern` can not be larger than `replicationFactor`.
+The value of `writeConcern` cannot be larger than `replicationFactor`.

 The optional `users` attribute can be used to create initial users for